eqlabs/starknet-multisig/README.md

 1. Confirm the transaction with at least the _threshold_ amount of signer accounts
 1. Execute the transaction.
 The displayed current balance in Target contract should reflect the changed balance.

+### Warnings

-Note: You should wait for each transaction to get status "ACCEPTED_ON_L2" (or L1) before proceeding with the next transaction.
+You should wait for each transaction to get status "ACCEPTED_ON_L2" (or L1) before proceeding with the next transaction.
 This can take some time.

-### Warnings
+It may also take a bit of time for the UI to receive the latest data from the blockchain after a transaction has passed, so be patient.

 There are very few UI validations currently.
 Enter sensible data in if you want to get sensible data out.